Forking in Short and Tame Abstract Elementary Classes: The main theorem

 \underline{``amalgamation, joint embedding, and no maximal models''}\\ These are a common set of assumptions when working with AECs that appear often in the literature; see \cite{sh394}, \cite{tamenessthree}, and \cite{gvv} for examples.
 Readers interested in work on AECs \emph{without} these assumptions are encouraged to see \cite{sh576} or Shelah's work on good $\lambda$-frames in \cite{shelahaecbook} and \cite{jrsh875}.

-\underline{ ``fully $< \kappa$-tame'' and ``fully $< \kappa$-type short''}\\ As discussed in \cite{tamelc}, these assumptions say that Galois types are equivalent to their small approximations.
+\underline{ ``fully $< \kappa$-tame and -type short''}\\ As discussed in \cite{tamelc}, these assumptions say that Galois types are equivalent to their small approximations.
 Without this equivalence, there is no reason to think that our nonforking, which is defined in terms of small approximations, would say anything useful about an AEC.

 On the other hand, we argue that these properties will occur naturally in any setting with a notion of independence or stability theory.
-This is observed in the introduction to \cite{tamenessthree}.
+The introduction of \cite{tamenessthree} observes that this happens in all known cases.
 Additionally, the following proposition says that the existence of a nonforking-like relation that satisfies stability-like assumptions implies tameness and some stability. \begin{prop} If there is a nonforking-like relation $\adnf$ that satisfies $(U)$, $(M)$, and $\kappa_\alpha(\adnf) < \infty$, then $K$ is $(< \mu, \mu)$ tame for less than $\alpha$ length types for all regular $\mu \geq \kappa_\alpha(\adnf)$. \end{prop}

-{\bf Proof:} Let $p \neq q \in S^{<\alpha}(M)$ so their restriction to any smaller submodel is equal and let $\seq{M_i \in K_{< \mu} : i < \mu}$ be a resolution of $M$.
+{\bf Proof:} Let $p \neq q \in gS^{<\alpha}(M)$ so their restriction to any smaller submodel is equal and let $\seq{M_i \in K_{< \mu} : i < \mu}$ be a resolution of $M$.
 By the local character, there are $i_p$ and $i_q$ such that $p$ does not fork over $M_{i_p}$ and $q$ does not fork over $M_{i_q}$.
 By $(M)$, both of the types don't fork over $M_{i_p + i_q}$ and, by assumption, $p \rest M_{i_p + i_q} = q \rest M_{i_p + i_q}$.
 Thus, by $(U)$, we have $p = q$. \dag\\

-The results of \cite{tamelc}.\S3 allow us to get a similar result for type shortness.
+The results of \cite[Section 3]{tamelc} allow us to get a similar result for type shortness.

-The arguments of \cite{makkaishelah}.4.14 and Theorem \ref{stabtransthm} show that this is enough to derive stability-like bounds on the number of Galois types.
+The arguments of \cite[Proposition 4.14]{makkaishelah} show that this can be used to derive stability-like bounds on the number of Galois types.